 Hebrew and Greek grammar cannot be violated or ignored, but must guide interpretation.

 Interpret within the historical situation, culture, and literary context.

 Interpret the text literally unless compelling evidence demands non-literal interpretation.

-Interpret progressively, with newer revelation always complimenting older revelation.
+Interpret progressively, with newer revelation always complementing older revelation.

 Reject as “illogical” all doctrines that require holding mutually exclusive ideas.

 All accepted doctrines must be consistent with God’s character and with all other true doctrines.

 Trace modern doctrines back to the source to see when, where, and why they originated.